-- A. When an employee is called back to work after returning home, or is called to work on a day when he or she would normally be off duty, or is called to work on a shift to which he or she is not assigned, he or she shall be paid a minimum of four (4) hours of pay at the overtime rate even though he or she works less than four (4) hours.
-Should an employee so called to work be recalled after having been released from work, he or she will again be paid a minimum of four (4) hours of pay at the overtime rate provided he or she worked at least four (4) hours during the previous call to overtime duty, or two (2) hours had elapsed since the beginning of the previous call to duty.
-The provisions of this section shall not be applicable to holdovers. - B. Overtime shall be considered prearranged if employee receives a minimum of twelve (12) {or sixteen (16) for 3-12 schedules hours advanced notice.
-In this case F.5.A shall not apply.
-Prearranged overtime shall be a minimum of two (2) hours.
+- 1. When an employee is called back to work during their nonregularly scheduled work hours, including days the employee would normally be off duty or called to work on a shift to which the employee was not assigned, the employee shall be paid a minimum of four (4) hours of pay at the overtime rate even if the employee works less than four (4) hours. - 2.
+The overtime payment for employees who are not assigned to stand-by/call-out duty will begin upon arrival to the worksite. - 3.
+If an employee is called back to work again, after having been released from call-back work, the employee will again be paid a minimum of four (4) hours of pay at the overtime rate provided the employee worked at least four (4) hours during the previous call to overtime duty, or two (2) hours had elapsed since the beginning of the previous call to duty.

+- 4. When an employee receives a phone call and completes work at home, but is not called back to work, the employee will instead be compensated in accordance with Article VIII, Section F. regarding overtime. - 5.
+The provisions of this section shall not be applicable to holdovers (a continuation of the scheduled shift in which employees work additional hours beyond that scheduled shift). - C. Overtime shall be considered prearranged if employee receives a minimum of twelve (12) {or sixteen (16) for 3-12 schedules} hours advanced notice.
+In this case Sections F.5.A and F.5.B above shall not apply.
+Prearranged overtime shall be paid at a minimum of two (2) hours.